natalielyn/lab02/README.md

 - styled CSS at the element level only (no IDs or classes)
 - created a user greeting including name input prompt
 - created initial yes/no quiz that prompts user to answer questions about the site owner

+Holly was the navigator, and Natalie was the driver.
+Holly directed Natalie to wrap each game in a function and then call the functions.